GregorHue/TheBlog-Monolith/README.md

 ## IDE

 You can work with an IDE of your choice.
 Please ensure that a Lombok plugin is installed.
 Note that annotation processing has to be enabled for Lombok and MapStruct.
+Because annotation processing might be tricky in an IDE the recommended way of installing and running the application is via the command line as described above.

 ## Functionality
 This application provides the common functionality of a blog and includes a roles-based user management.